 - Helps children develop confidence in their hand-eye coordination

 - Plenty of covered storage space

-- A large work surface for your child to work on imaginary projects
+- A large work surface for your child to work on with their imaginary projects

 - Requires some assembly